serokell/blog-posts/TON Contest/article.md

 [have a look at it][spec].
 With the specification at hand, we set off to write the code.

-We implemented the contract in Func and, following the recommendations of the organisers, the command-line tool for interacting with our contract was entirely in Fift.
+We implemented the contract in FunC and, following the recommendations of the organisers, the command-line tool for interacting with our contract was entirely in Fift.
 We could have chosen any other language for our CLI, but we thought it would be interesting to try Fift and see how it works for us in this case.